Specifications for Thesis Preparation

 - Institute is copyright owner: © 2008 Massachusetts Institute of Technology.
 All rights reserved.

 See sample title pages.
 A copyright notice should also appear on any non-paper material (e.g., DVD or CD) included with a thesis.

 If the student knows, prior to publication or employment, that such material will be included in a thesis, he or she may wish to retain title to the material or to reserve sufficient rights to use the material.
-Further information is available at Scholarly Publishing @ MIT Libraries (http://libraries.mit.edu/scholarly/publishing/) or from Ellen Duranceau, Program Manager for Scholarly Publishing (617-253-8483, email@example.com).
+Further information is available at Scholarly Publishing @MIT Libraries (http://libraries.mit.edu/scholarly/) or by contacting email@example.com for more information.